Poria Illit

+Etymology

+Poria or poriya, pronounced poriyA (with stress on a), is the transliteration of פוריה, the singular feminine form of the Hebrew word for 'fertile' or 'productive'.

 History

 Poria was first settled in 1912 and operated as a farm run by Jewish immigrants from the Second Aliyah.
 However, the original residents left after the outbreak of World War I, and the land was abandoned until 1940.

 That year a group of settlers (kvutza) affiliated with the socialist-Zionist Noar HaOved (Working Youth) movement, Alumot, settled in the area.
 They renovated the original basalt stone houses, naming the village Poria Alumot.
 In 1947 they were given a permanent site for their kibbutz at Bitania Illit, on a hill opposite Poria.
 The new kibbutz was named Alumot.